proxmox/ceph/ceph/doc/dev/developer_guide/testing_integration_tests/tests-integration-testing-teuthology-intro.rst

    test from a suite that is defined as a directory tree, ``--suite`` must be combined with ``--filter``.
 This is because the ``--suite`` option understands POSIX relative paths only.

+Nested Subsets
+^^^^^^^^^^^^^^

+Suites can get quite large with the combinatorial explosion of yaml configurations.
+At the time of writing, the ``rados``` suite is more than 100,000 jobs.
+For this reason, scheduling often uses the ``--subset`` option to only run a subset of the jobs (see also: :ref:`subset`).
+However, this applies only at the top-level of the suite being run (e.g. ``fs``).
+That may incidentally inflate the ratio of jobs for some larger sub-suites (like ``fs:workload``) vs.  smaller but critical suites (like ``fs:volumes``).

+It is therefore attractive to automatically subset some sub-suites which are never run fully.
+This is done by providing an integer divisor for the ``%`` convolution operator file instead of leaving it empty.
+That divisor automatically subsets the resulting matrix.
+For example, if the convolution file ``%`` contains ``2``, the matrix will be divided into two using the same logic as the ``--subset`` mechanism.

+Note the numerator is not specified as with the ``--subset`` option as there is no meaningful way to express this when there could be several layers of nesting.
+Instead, a random subset is selected (1 of 2 in our example).
+The choice is based off the random seed (``--seed``) used for the scheduling.
+Remember that seed is saved in the results so that a ``--rerun`` of failed tests will still preserve the correct numerator (subset of subsets).

+You can disable nested subsets using the ``--no-nested-subset`` argument to ``teuthology-suite``.

 Concatenation operator
 ^^^^^^^^^^^^^^^^^^^^^^